tldr-pages/tldr/pages/common/git-gui.md

 `git gui blame {{revision}} {{path/to/file}}`

-- Open `git gui blame` by scrolling the view to center on a specific line:
+- Open `git gui blame` and scroll the view to center on a specific line:

 `git gui blame --line={{line}} {{path/to/file}}`